Skip links

 2. Monitoring Network Activity:

-• Using advanced tools to detect anomalies and potential breaches.
+• Using advanced tools to detect anomalies and potential breaks.

 • Responding promptly to suspicious activity to prevent data loss.